 As was our habit, we cleaned up and washed our laundry, hanging it on the drying rack in front of the Casa Rural to dry in the sun.

 A Pilgrim’s Lunch

-The four of us spent some time walking the streets of the small town looking for a restaurant to have lunch.
+The four of us spent some time walking the streets of the small town and looked for a restaurant to have lunch.
 Because it was still early from our short walking day, we knew we could enjoy a nice meal before siesta began.

 Eventually, we came upon a restaurant that was surprisingly nice.
 They were serving a Pilgrim’s Lunch which included soup, a carb and a protein.
 Not to mention wine.
 Most of the Pilgrim’s meals included wine or coffee.

 We enjoyed our delicious lunch and then went back to our rooms to rest our tired feet.

 For me, this meant posting our latest pictures on Facebook, and checking in with our family.
 Jenn did the same, while Scott napped and Blythe went and had a massage for her sore body.